satyy/facebook-graph-api/README.md

 # facebook-graph-api
-- Working with Facebook Graph Api.
+- Working with Facebook Graph API.
 - Sample application to publish current covid19 stats for configured places(India) to Facebook Group.
 - This application expose REST API's to get the current covid19 stats of INDIA as well as Publish stats for few configured places to facebook group.
 - Also, there is a scheduler (with cron expression configuration) which periodically runs and publish stats to facebook group.